Jean-PaulCasanova/PythonGroupProject/DEPLOYMENT_STATUS.md

 **🎉 STATUS: DEPLOYMENT READY**

-The migration issue has been completely resolved.
-Your application is now ready for successful deployment to Render.
+The migration issue has been resolved.
+The application is now ready for successful deployment to Render.